 Food and wine lovers who appreciate special access to places such as the cellar at the Royal Mail Hotel in Dunkeld

 If staying at nice accommodation is important to you

 Grampians Peak Trail: Three Day Camping Adventure

 Yarra Valley Traipsing and Tasting: Four Day Hiking, Wining, and Dining Experience

-High Country Peddle and Pinot: Four Day Cycling, Hiking, and Dining Experience
+High Country Pedal and Pinot: Four Day Cycling, Hiking, and Dining Experience

 Epic Victorian Traverse: Seven Day Trekking Adventure (not for the faint-hearted!)